AndresMpa/babylon/webpackCourse/note.md

 ## Alias

 It comes with webpack, such as Vue dynamic import it helps you to write less code or simplify importing references

+## Modes

+Webpack come with different development modes: "production", "development", etc...
+Also wthere are flags like watch made for help devs to see whats going on